 Looking forward to getting back into the blue?
-To honor World Oceans Day on Monday, June 8th, we invite you to become inspired by sea life activities across the globe making a difference.
-These sea life activities are waiting for you to dive into at luxurious resorts around the globe.
+To honor World Oceans Day on Tuesday, June 8th, we invite you to become inspired by sea life activities across the globe making a difference.
+These sea life activities are waiting for you to dive into at these sustainable luxurious resorts around the globe.

 Diving for All Ages in St. Lucia

-On one of the best beaches in St. Lucia, discover Windjammer Landing Villa Beach Resort.
+On one of the best beaches in the Caribbean, discover Windjammer Landing Villa Beach Resort.
 The beach boasts a 64,000-square-foot stretch of white sand beach— one of the most spacious on the island.
 Windjammer Landing offers complimentary windsurfing, Hobie Cat sailing, kayaking, snorkeling, paddle boarding, pedal boating, and water aerobics.
 Motorized water sports and scuba diving are also available.